bheinzerling/bpemb/README.md

 # BPEmb

 BPEmb is a collection of pre-trained subword embeddings in 275 languages, based on Byte-Pair Encoding (BPE) and trained on Wikipedia.
-Its intended use is as input for neural models in natural language processing.
+Its intended use is as input for neural models in natural language processing. [arxiv](https://arxiv.org/pdf/1710.02187.pdf)

 ## tl;dr

 - Subwords allow guessing the meaning of unknown / out-of-vocabulary words.
 E.g., the suffix *-shire* in *Melfordshire* indicates a location.
 - Byte-Pair Encoding gives a subword segmentation that is often good enough, without requiring tokenization or morphological analysis.
 In this case the BPE segmentation might be something like *melf ord shire*.
-- Pre-trained byte-pair embeddings work surprisingly well, while requiring no tokenization and being much smaller than alternatives: the 11 MB BPEmb English model matches the results of the 6 GB FastText model in our evaluation.
+- Pre-trained byte-pair embeddings work surprisingly well, while requiring no tokenization and being much smaller than alternatives: an 11 MB BPEmb English model matches the results of the 6 GB FastText model in our evaluation.

 ## Example